A Module is an exported Flow Graph that can be loaded and called from another Flow Graph at any point during the game session.

 - Cancel: Call to cancel this module (needs correct InstanceID if instanced).

 - InstanceID: InstanceID to identify a module instance.
 Can be -1 (default behavior) to create a new instance, otherwise it will update the given instance (only if instanced).

 - OnCalled: Called when module was started (returns -1 if the module is not instanced).

 - Done: Called when the module returns with a success status.

 - Canceled: Called when the module returns with a fail status.

 Custom Module Ports

 You can also customize the inputs and outputs for each module, to pass extra data back and forth.
-To do so, use the Tools -> Edit Module menu option in the Flow Graph editor:
+To do so, select your module and use the Tools -> Edit Module menu option in the Flow Graph editor:

 This brings up a dialog which allows adding inputs and outputs: